Ambaras Mosque

-The Ambaras Mosque, also known as the Mir Jafar Agha Mosque or the Yukhari Ambaras Mosque, is a 17th-century Sunni mosque and architectural monument located in the city of Ordubad, Azerbaijan.
+The Ambaras Mosque (Ambaras məscidi), also known as the Mir Jafar Agha Mosque (Mir Cəfər Ağa məscidi) or the Yukhari Ambaras Mosque (Yuxarı Ambaras məscidi), is a 17th-century Sunni mosque and architectural monument located in the city of Ordubad, Azerbaijan.

 The mosque was included in the list of immovable historical and cultural monuments of local importance by the decision No. 132 of the Cabinet of Azerbaijan dated August 2, 2001.
 Later, by decision No. 98 of the Cabinet of Ministers of the Nakhchivan Autonomous Republic dated November 21, 2007, Ambaras Mosque was classified as an architectural monument of national importance.
 It is situated within the territory of the “Ordubad” State Historical and Cultural Reserve.

 About

 The Yukhari Ambaras Mosque is located in the Ambaras neighborhood of the city of Ordubad.
 The exact date of the mosque's construction is unknown.
 During renovation works in the 19th century, an inscription written in black ink on wood was placed on the ceiling of the mosque.

 According to the inscription, it is understood that in the 19th century the mosque was referred to as the "Agha Mirza Jafar Mosque."
 The spatial layout and the architectural composition techniques used in the construction of the facade indicate that the mosque was built in the 17th–18th centuries.
 It is presumed that the mosque was originally built in the 17th century by a person named Agha Mirza Jafar.
 For this reason, the mosque is also known as the "Agha Mirza Jafar" or "Mir Jafar Agha" Mosque.

 The mosque, attributed to the Nakhchivan-Maragha school of architecture, has a rectangular shape.
 Its facade is constructed with iron and brick, while the interior is built using stone and brick.
 The ceiling is supported by six columns.
 The windows and doors feature "shabaka" (latticework).
 The second floor is designated for women’s worship.